 Asset class Target allocation Long-term expected real rate of return

-Fixed income 30.00% (.50)%
+Fixed income 30.00% (.10)%

-Domestic large stocks 37.20 9.00
+Domestic large stocks 46.20 8.90

-Domestic mid stocks 3.40 12.00

-Domestic small stocks 1.40 13.50
+Domestic small stocks 1.30 13.20

-International developed market stocks 17.80 8.00
+International developed market stocks 12.40 8.90

-International emerging market stocks 5.20 12.00
+International emerging market stocks 5.10 10.90

-Alternatives 5.00 10.50
+Alternatives 5.00 12.00

 Total 100.00%

-^{} Rates shown are net of the 2.75% assumed rate of inflation
+\ Rates shown are net of the 2.75% assumed rate of inflation

-Discount rate: The discount rate used to measure the total pension liability was 7.30%.
-This was a decrease from the prior year's discount rate, which was 7.50%.
-The projection of cash flows used to determine the discount rate assumed that Plan member contributions will be made at the current contribution rate and that employer and State of Georgia contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
-Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current Plan members.
+Discount rate: The discount rate used to measure the collective total pension liability was 7.30%.
+The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rate and that nonemployer contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
+Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.